nicoalurralde/LoanproChallenge/README.md

 There's an available image of the repository with all the tests already there.
 This method might run into some docker-in-docker issues but I was able to run it successfully on MacOS (silicon) but not on Linux (arm64).

-`docker pull docker.io/nalurralde/loanpro-challenge:latests`
+`docker pull nalurralde/loanpro-challenge:latest`

 Execute it with:

-`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(which docker):/usr/bin/docker loanpro-challenge:latests` (might take ~1 minute to start)
+`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $(which docker):/usr/bin/docker nalurralde/loanpro-challenge:latest` (might take ~1 minute to start)

 ## Expected output
 The execution should run the pytest tests (~210) and some of them should fail.